In this video you'll learn:

 Robin Powell: There were two big political events in 2016 that shook the world.
 First, there was the Brexit referendum in the UK and then Donald Trump’s victory in the US Presidential election.

-RP: So, having a plan is crucially important.
-But what can investors do on an on-going basis to help manage their
+Robin Powell:: So, having a plan is crucially important.
+But what can investors do on an ongoing basis to help manage their

 Daniel Egan: The most helpful thing investors can do is to set themselves up for success by planning ahead and taking themselves out of the day to day decision making as much as possible.
 So a very simple example that I give about myself is, I often try and run into work.
 I do not try and pick out my outfit in the morning when I haven’t had a cup of coffee, I do that the night before, so that in the morning, I’m tired, but I just know what I have to do.
 I put on my clothes, I go for a run and I come back.
 I think that we don’t want to have to be constantly making decisions about our portfolios.
 We should set out a set of principles, here’s how I am going to do this in the future, I’m gonna live by these principles.
 And set up a process by which I’m going to check in every month, ideally, I’m not gonna check-in at all.
 I think a lot of people should be using automated solutions that take those principles and make machines do them and make better use of their time.
 And then finally I’m not going to try and react to things as they happen.
 Generally speaking, reacting in the heat of the moment is the worst time to be doing something.
 So unless you are somebody who is completely cold and rational when these things happen, it’s always good to take a deep breath, take a step back and cool off.

 Robin Powell: And that’s it for this time.
 Thank you to Daniel Egan, and to you for watching.
 Until next time, goodbye.